ruben4reall/ruben4reall/README.md

 ---

 ### :man_technologist: About Me :
-I'm a selfmade entrepreneur and developer from Switzerland [:switzerland:]
+I'm a selfmade entrepreneur and apprentice developer from Switzerland [:switzerland:]

 - My favorite word is "Kaizen", translated from Japanese, it is the philosophy of constant improvement.
 Every day is an opportunity to improve, even if it's only by 1%.
 It's not about being invisible.
 It's about being unstoppable